Amazon files legal complaints in Italy, Spain against fake review brokers

 Four- and five-star reviews can aid sales, especially if customers perceive them as unbiased.

+AgenciaReviews said in a statement late on Thursday that its channel worked only as a tester programme and buyers were not compelled at any point in the process to leave five-star reviews.

-Amazon's moves in Europe add to an increasing number of lawsuits filed in the U.S..
+Amazon's moves in Europe add to an increasing number of lawsuits filed in the United States.

 The company also said it had sent warnings to five websites in Germany that were directing visitors to a fake review broker, adding that all have since agreed to stop this activity by signing a cease and desist letter.